marcinkuzminski/pyramidpypi/README.rst

 ===========

 This is a very simple pypi-like server written with the pyramid web framework.
-It also has a builtin download proxy, which in case package is not found will download it from location that official pypi server points to, and store for later usage.
+It also has a builtin cache proxy, that fetches not found packages from pypi and stores it in local storage.

 Installation
 ------------